-Cephalopods, a name used to refer to all octopi, usually live in rocky ocean bottoms.
-The blue-ringed octopus lives in rock pools, under shells and in shallow waters making then a risk to people wading in tide pools, children, and divers alike.
+- Cephalopods, a name used to refer to all octopi, usually live in rocky ocean bottoms.
+The blue-ringed octopus lives in rock pools, under shells, and in shallow waters, making them a risk to people wading in tide pools, children, and divers alike.
 They are rarely seen in water deeper than 10 feet.

 The blue-ringed octopus bite is highly poisonous to humans.
 If you or someone you know has been bitten by a blue-ringed octopus, call 911 or activate the local medical emergency service in the area immediately.

 - Most bites cause minimal pain for the first 5-10 minutes then begin to throb and may get numb and involve the rest of the arm (or extremity) bitten.

 - Numbness, nausea, vomiting, changes in vision, and difficulty swallowing.

 - After approximately 10 minutes, the victim may have difficulty breathing, become paralyzed, and require artificial ventilation until they can be transported to a hospital.
 This is often preceded by numbness or loss of feeling around the lips and mouth.
 If medical care is not provided immediately, respiratory failure may occur, which may lead to cardiac arrest and death.

 What Is the Treatment for a Blue-Ringed Octopus Bite?

 Blue-ringed octopus bites are considered a medical emergency so do not wait for symptoms to develop; quickly get the person bitten out of the water and, if possible, call 911 and consider transport to the nearest hospital.

 - Use the pressure immobilization technique: The duration of life-threatening symptoms is usually from 4 to 10 hours.
 After that time, surviving patients typically show rapid signs of improvement.